prajwalthakur/BiasedMPPI-JAX/README.md

 # BIASED-MPPI for Obstacle Avoidance

 This is a dockerized project for Biased Model Predictive Path Integral (MPPI) control in PyBullet.

 [Biased-MPPI](https://arxiv.org/abs/2401.09241) has been implemented in JAX-Python for obstacle avoidance.

+MPPI algorithm is at ```workspace/mppi_jax/mppiJax.py```

 ![mppi_image](https://github.com/user-attachments/assets/9ac9d165-0fe6-4ef6-8dad-7762273eec17)